-The principal way science advances is through the principle Einstein expressed as:
+The principal way science advances is through a principle Einstein expressed as:

 “No amount of experimentation can ever prove me right; a single experiment can prove me wrong.”

-Members of the scientific community and of the public should be satisfied that the scientific process is working well when hypotheses are discarded due to nonconfirming evidence.
+The scientific community and public should be satisfied that the scientific process is working well when hypotheses are discarded due to nonconfirming evidence.
 Researchers should strive to develop evidence that rejects paradigms, and be lauded for their efforts.

 “Is early exposure to adversity associated with a genetic or an epigenetic signature?
 At first glance, two articles in this issue -..and the other from Marzi et al., who measured genome-wide DNA methylation in a prospective twin cohort assessed at age 18 – appear to say that it is not.”

-The two commentators, one of whom was a coauthor of Manufacturing PTSD evidence with machine learning, went on to protect their territory.
-Never mind the two studies’ advancement of science that didn’t coincide with the commentators’ vested interests.
+Commentators – one of whom was a coauthor of Manufacturing PTSD evidence with machine learning, – went on to protect their territory.
+Nevermind these two studies’ advancement of science that didn’t coincide with commentators’ vested interests.

-My main concern with the study was that although the children had been studied at ages 5, 7, 10, 12, and 18, the parents had never been similarly evaluated!
-The researchers passed up an opportunity to develop the parents as a F0 generation for understanding possible human transgenerational inherited epigenetic causes and effects.
+My main concern with the curated study was that although child subjects had been studied at ages 5, 7, 10, 12, and 18, parents had never been similarly evaluated!
+Those researchers passed up an opportunity to develop parents as a F0 generation for understanding possible human transgenerational inherited epigenetic causes and effects.

-The study focused on the children’s intergenerational epigenetic effects.
-However, animal studies have often demonstrated transgenerational effects that skip over the F1 generation children!
+That study focused on the children’s intergenerational epigenetic effects.
+However, animal studies have often demonstrated transgenerational effects that skip over F1 generation children!
+For example:

 https://ajp.psychiatryonline.org/doi/pdf/10.1176/appi.ajp.2018.18020156 “Considering the Genetic and Epigenetic Signature of Early Adversity Within a Biopsychosocial Framework” (not freely available)